 Client Appreciation Events & User Conferences:

-The goal of client appreciation events and user conferences is to forge a stronger bond with top-tier clients, retain them as customers, and boost what they are spending with your organization by increasing adoption of your products and services.
+The goal of client appreciation events and user conferences is to forge a stronger bond with top-tier clients.
+The aim is to keep them as customers, and boost what they are spending with your organization by increasing adoption of your products and services.

 - Measures: Incremental $ value of business generated as a result of engagement through client appreciation events.